Creator Financial Setup Framework

 How does Notion fit into the Creator Financial Setup Framework?

 Notion acts as the operational intelligence layer of the Business Financial Stack.
-While tools like Stripe, Mercury, and QuickBooks handle transactions and accounting, Notion organizes the outputs into dashboards for budgeting, cash flow planning, and decision-making, turning financial data into actionable business strategy.
+While tools like Stripe, Mercury, and QuickBooks handle transactions and accounting, a system like Business Hub organizes the outputs into dashboards for budgeting, cash flow, and business-wide decision-making turning financial data into actionable strategy.